Vector35/binaryninja-api/docs/guide/type.md

-# Working with Types and Structures
+# Working with Types, Structures, and Symbols

-This document is organized into three sections describing how to work with types in Binary Ninja.
+This document is organized into four sections describing how to work with types in Binary Ninja.
 The first [section](#working-with-types) is how to interact with any type, regardless of its source.

 The [second section](#type-library) explains how to work with the Type Library.
 This includes multiple sources of information from which Binary Ninja can automatically source for type information from and how you can add to them.

-Finally, the [third section](#signature-library) explains how to work with the signature library.
+Next, the [third section](#signature-library) explains how to work with the signature library.
 While the signature library technically does not directly inform types, it will help automatically match statically compiled functions which are then matched with the type libraries described in the previous section.

+Finally, we'll [cover](#symbols) how to work with Symbols in a binary.

 # Working With Types